sosiristseng/template-hexo-next/source/_posts/first-post.md

 sticky: 100
 ---

-The stuff you'll see in the front page.
+The content you will see in the front page.

 <!-- more -->